jguo052/Ames-Housing-Price-Regression/README.md

 **Zillow** is an American tech real-estate marketplace. **Our website advertises home and rental units** for property owners and managers.
 These advertisement services are one the company's primary source of income.

 One feature that **Zillow** is known for is that it **provides free public estimates on the value of any home**.
-In this project, **we take data on home sales in Ames, Iowa** and create several linear regression models that **attempt to predict the sale price of a home** based on some of its information (size of the home in square feet, number of bedrooms, neighborhood, etc).
+In this project, **we use data on home sales in Ames, Iowa** and create several linear regression models that **attempt to predict the sale price of a home** based on some of its information (size in square feet, number of bedrooms, neighborhood, etc).
 The value of having stronger price predictions is to improve public perception of Zillow and its reliability, ultimately increasing the number of users willing to purchase advertisement on our website.

 We will deem our project successful if our model predicts sale prices of unseen data well.
 More precisely, **we will call our model succesful if the R squared score is above 0.75**.